aditya0929/American-Sign-Language-Detection/README.md

 **Image segmentation**

 is a crucial task in computer vision that involves identifying and classifying different regions or objects within an image.
-In this project, I will explore three different approaches for image segmentation using deep learning models: **VGG16**,  **MobileNet** . **InceptionV3** and **InceptionResNetV2**.
+In this project, I will explore three different approaches for image segmentation using deep learning models: **VGG16**,  **MobileNet** . **InceptionV3** and **InceptionResNetV2**. the sign langauge dataset images had black background behind of hand signs and it the resolution was 680x480 pixels

 `InceptionResNetV2`